drvdputt/dust_fuse_h2/README.rst

 1. First I downloaded data from Gaia DR2 using ``python get_gaia.py`` This data is saved at ``data/gaia/``, one file per star, and is merged into ``data/gaia/merged.dat``.

-2. Since Gaia parallaxes are known to be inaccurate for OB stars, we instead use photometric distances with the following priority
+2. Since Gaia parallaxes are known to be inaccurate for OB stars, we instead use photometric distances from Shull et al. 2021 for the 39 stars that overlap with our sample.

-   a.
-From Shull+2021 (about half the sample)

-   b.
-Using AV and spectral types from Gordon+2009, combined with absolute magnitudes for those spectral types from Bowen+2008, appendix 3B, and Wegner+2007, Table 8.
-      These tables were copied into ``data/ob_mags.dat``
-      The equation is simply ``d = 1 pc * 10 ** ((V - AV - MV) / 5)``.
+   The distance data are calculated / combined somewhere in ``get_data.py``

 Scatter plots and fits
 ----------------------